emmagras/text-adventure-tut/README.md

 New Overview
 -------
-This project has been hijacked for the purpose of experimenting with natural language processing and big data frameworks as a means to improve the RPG experience.
+This project is a derivative of Phillip Johnson's text adventure tutorial.
+Simply run "../rpyg/python3 game,py" to play the simple game, as it is, in its experimental form.

 Original Overview
 -------